AlexLexx706/engine_3d/readme.md

-Sample 3d engine, can be used for simple games and educations presentations.
+Sample 3d engine (Python3 only), can be used for simple games and educations presentations.
 ----------------------------------------------------------------------------

 Install: